 The General Conformity Rule (40 CFR Part 93) ensures that the actions taken by federal agencies in nonattainment and maintenance areas do not interfere with a state's plans to meet national standards for air quality.
 A conformity determination evaluates whether a federal action meets the requirements of the general conformity rule and must be performed when a federal action generates air pollutants that would exceed conformity threshold ("de minimis") levels in a region designated as a non-attainment or maintenance area for one or more NAAQS.
-It requires the responsible federal agency to evaluate the nature of the proposed action, and if de minimis thresholds would be exceeded, the agency must prepare a general conformity determination demonstrating that project emissions would meet the requirements of the General Conformity Rule and would conform to the relevant state implementation plan before the action will be allowed to proceed.
+It requires the responsible federal agency to evaluate the nature of the proposed action and associated air pollutant emissions, calculate emissions as a result of the proposed action, and if de minimis thresholds would be exceeded, the agency must prepare a general conformity determination demonstrating that project emissions would meet the requirements of the General Conformity Rule and would conform to the relevant state implementation plan before the action will be allowed to proceed.
 If the agency's projected emissions would not exceed de minimis levels, a conformity determination is not required.